ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When I first tried the o1-preview model, released in mid-September, I was not impressed.
 Unlike traditional large language models, the o1…</blockquote>

 <h3>2.
-Know Yourself: How Much AI is Aware of Itself? - <a href="https://medium.com/gitconnected/know-yourself-how-much-ai-is-aware-of-itself-22c1266a6b1d" target="_blank" rel="noopener noreferrer">link</a></h3>
+An Introduction To Software From A Hardware Perspective - <a href="https://medium.com/chifi-media/an-introduction-to-software-from-a-hardware-perspective-b5d539ca351c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `chifi`**

-<blockquote>Exploring Situational Awareness in LLMs through Behavioral Testing and Benchmarking</blockquote>
+<blockquote>An introduction to a magnificent art-form through in-depth explanation of how computers work.</blockquote>

 <h3>3.
-Pydantic AI + Web Scraper + Llama 3.3 Python = Powerful AI Research Agent - <a href="https://medium.com/towards-artificial-intelligence/pydantic-ai-web-scraper-llama-3-3-python-powerful-ai-research-agent-6d634a9565fe" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Used Linear Algebra to Build an Interactive Diagramming Editor — and Why Matrix Math is… - <a href="https://medium.com/itnext/how-i-used-linear-algebra-to-build-an-interactive-diagramming-editor-and-why-matrix-math-is-d5bd552f2e8d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards AI`**
+✍️ **posted by `ITNEXT`**

-<blockquote>In this video, I have a super quick tutorial showing you how to create a multi-agent chatbot with Pydantic AI, Web Scraper and Llama 3.3 to…</blockquote>
+<blockquote>Ah, matrices.
+One of those core linear algebra concepts we all encountered in school.
+Despite their significance, I never had the chance…</blockquote>

 <h3>4.
 OpenAI O3: AGI is Finally Here - <a href="https://medium.com/@hassan.trabelsi/openai-o3-the-agi-is-finally-here-d5951b995682" target="_blank" rel="noopener noreferrer">link</a></h3>